 "Wasn't planning on

 it."
-The vampire was definitely
+He was definitely sulking.

 "You don't need

 him."
-A blur flashed in front of
+A blur flashed in front of her eyes.
+The demon went flying and

 didn't get up again.
-She heard a
+She heard a familiar voice say, "Bet you never

-familiar voice say, "Bet you never thought you'd see me again?"
+thought you'd see me again?"

 "Riley?" she